ibm-cloud-docs/dl/data-security.md

 # Securing your data in {{site.data.keyword.dl_short}}
 {: #mng-data}

-{{site.data.keyword.dl_short}} does not store any customer data.
-IBM does not encrypt data that is transmitted through a direct link.
+Direct Link does not store any customer data.
+IBM does not encrypt data transmitted through a direct link.
+{: shortdesc}

 Data about your specific {{site.data.keyword.dl_short}} configuration is encrypted in transit and at rest.
 Configuration data is deleted upon your request through API or User Interface.
-{: shortdesc}

 ## How your data is stored and encrypted in {{site.data.keyword.dl_short}}
 {: #data-storage}